-Home Team will pitch first in Game 1.

 – Play-In Games will be a sudden death set of Matches between the Bottom Five teams from each division.

 – Teams will each play the opposite seed from the second division.

-– For example, in this first round, we’ll have 10 teams playing.
+– For example, in this preliminary round, we’ll have 10 teams playing.
 Teams that finish 6 thru 10 in each Division will play 10 thru 6 in Division Two.
 Numbers Six will play 10s, Sevens will play Nines and Eights will play each other.

 15 Teams Remain.
 The Team with the Best Record in the Regular Season will receive a Bye.